Trump: ‘Crazy’ Biden would go down crying if he assaulted me

-WASHINGTON (AP) — President Donald Trump is lashing out at Joe Biden for wanting to “beat the hell out of him,” saying the former vice president “would go down fast and hard, crying all the way.”
+WASHINGTON (AP) — President Donald Trump lashed out at Joe Biden for wanting “beat the hell out of him,” saying Thursday that the former vice president “would go down fast and hard, crying all the way.”

-The Republican president tweeted Thursday: “Crazy Joe Biden is trying to act like a tough guy.
+The Republican president tweeted: “Crazy Joe Biden is trying to act like a tough guy.
 Actually, he is weak, both mentally and physically, and yet he threatens me, for the second time, with physical assault.
 He doesn’t know me, but he would go down fast and hard, crying all the way.
 Don’t threaten people Joe!”

-Biden spoke at an anti-sexual assault rally in Florida on Tuesday and cited lewd comments Trump made in a 2005 “Access Hollywood” tape about grabbing women.
+Biden spoke at an anti-sexual assault rally at the University of Miami on Tuesday and cited lewd comments Trump made in a 2005 “Access Hollywood” tape about grabbing women without their permission.

 The Democrat said, “If we were in high school, I’d take him behind the gym and beat the hell out of him.”
+He also said any man who disrespected women was “usually the fattest, ugliest S.O.B. in the room.”

 Most Read Nation & World Stories